European Forum Alpbach: Event programme

-The programme structure introduced in 2022 consists of two weeks: the Conference Week and the Lab Week.
-The Alpbach Seminars (formerly called Seminar Week) constitutes the core programme for scholarship holders and takes place during the whole event.
+The programme is structured in different modules.
+The Alpbach Seminars (formerly called Seminar Week) constitutes the core programme for scholarship holders.
 Alpbach in Motion is a three-days summit, being held also within the framework of the European Forum Alpbach.
 The event offers different formats – from seminars to workshop, hikes, discussion etc.

 Accompanying the programme of the European Forum Alpbach throughout is a comprehensive schedule of arts and culture.
 In exhibitions, concerts and lectures, young artists in particular are offered the opportunity to present their work to the public.
 There are also the spontaneously organised fireside chats in which sensitive issues can be openly discussed with well-known personalities.

 In past years, the programme also included other formats like symposia, a seminar week, Alpbach summer school courses or an Alpbach media academy.